Monday, 28 October – Demopolis to Bashi Creek – 71 mi., 4779

 stern anchors, we rafted our boats after setting anchors in opposite directions.
 It worked well.
 We celebrated over a drink then dined together on brats, hot dogs, and risotto.
 Life is good.

-no tows.
-The fog burned off by mid morning, and it turned out to be a sunny day.
+out to be a sunny day.
 This was our last lock of the great loop, we cleared 152 (I think – we

 will check).
 We had a celebratory moment in the lock, then headed downstream.